Welcome back again! We are pleased to announce and roll-out a new release of Kubernetes Fury Distribution that now reaches v1.2.0.

 - Identity integration and role-based access control

-KFD ships with and fully support the Kong Ingress Controller as a core component and add-on module.
+KFD ships with and fully supports the Kong Ingress Controller as a core component and add-on module.

 Please note that this is a BYOL module.

-Keeping the documentation portal up to date and relevant, is one of our top priorities as a CNCF company.
-Documentation is key to enable our devs and operations into taking ownership of their infrastructure and provide a production-grade Kubernetes Fury Distribution experience.
+Keeping the documentation portal up to date and relevant is one of our top priorities as a CNCF company.
+Documentation is key to enable our devs and operations to take ownership of their infrastructure and provide a production-grade Kubernetes Fury Distribution experience.

 You can find our Kubernetes Fury comprehensive documentation and developer portal at: https://kubernetesfury.com

 📦 Wrapping it up

 You can find the complete changelog here.